Antot-12/Spekulus/documentation.md

 ---

-## 7. AI Integration (Genkit)
+## 8. AI Integration (Genkit)

 The project uses Genkit for its AI features.

 - **Configuration**: The core Genkit setup is in `/src/ai/genkit.ts`, which configures the Google AI plugin.
 - **Flows**: Specific AI tasks are defined as "flows" in `/src/ai/flows/`.

+### 8.1.
+Creator Chat Flow
+- **File**: `creator-chat-flow.ts`
-  - **`creator-chat-flow.ts`**: Powers the "Ask Me Anything" widget on creator profile pages.
-It takes a creator's bio, skills, and featured project along with a user's question, and prompts the LLM to answer in the first-person persona of the creator.
+- **Purpose**: Powers the "Ask Me Anything" widget on creator profile pages.
+- **How it Works**: The flow takes a creator's profile data (bio, skills, project details) and a user's question as input.
+It then uses a structured prompt to instruct the LLM to answer in the first-person persona of that specific creator, using *only* the provided information.
+This ensures the AI's responses are contextually relevant and grounded in the creator's actual data, preventing it from inventing information.
+The result is an engaging, interactive experience for users exploring team member profiles.
-- **Usage**: These flows are exported as server actions and can be called directly from client components, just like the database actions.

 ---

-## 8. Advanced Technical Documentation
+## 9. Advanced Technical Documentation

-### 8.1.
+### 9.1.
 Project Architecture & Design Patterns

 - **Architectural Approach**: The project employs a **modular monolith** architecture.
 It's a single Next.js application, but it's organized with a strong separation of concerns to maintain clarity and scalability.
 The structure is feature-based within the `app` and `components` directories (e.g., `/admin/faq`, `/components/landing/FaqSection`).
 - **Design Patterns**: